Pickled Peppers, hot or sweet

 How to store jars

 I have been making these for decades and have never had any problem with the shelf life of these peppers.
-They last for at least 3 years.
+They last for at least three years.
 I usually keep them in the basement, which is cool and dry.

 Pro tips to ensure your success

--Important Note: Wear food grade gloves when slicing hot peppers!!
+-Important Note: Wear food-grade gloves when slicing hot peppers!!

--Rinsing sliced peppers can reduce a little bit of their heat level, but this is risky because it sprays small particles of capsaicin around in the air and can literally asphyxiate you!
+-Rinsing sliced peppers can reduce a little bit of their heat level, but this is risky because it sprays small particles of capsaicin around in the air and can literally asphyxiate you.
 It is probably not worth the small bit of capsaicin that you will remove.
-In a dry year, the peppers will be hot!
+In a dry year, the peppers will be hot.

--Also, scoop out and remove the ribs and seeds, much of the heat resides there.
+-Also, scoop out and remove the ribs and seeds; much of the heat resides there.
 You can do this with a small melon baller or paring knife.

 -Using a Canning tool kit can save you from potential burns.

--Do not reuse single use lids.
+-Do not reuse single-use lids.
 They may not be safe.

 -Many varieties of peppers can be canned.
 Jalapenos, serranos, habaneros, banana, Hungarian wax, red hot cherry, and many others.